Urban heat island: On water bodies and aquatic organisms

 UHIs also impair water quality.
 Hot pavement and rooftop surfaces transfer their excess heat to stormwater, which then drains into storm sewers and raises water temperatures as it is released into streams, rivers, ponds, and lakes.
 Additionally, increased urban water body temperatures lead to a decrease in biodiversity in the water.
 For example, in August 2001, rains over Cedar Rapids, Iowa led to a 10.5 C-change rise in the nearby stream within one hour, resulting in a fish kill which affected an estimated 188 fish.
 Since the temperature of the rain was comparatively cool, the deaths could be attributed to the hot pavement of the city.
 Similar events have been documented across the American Midwest, as well as Oregon and California.
 Rapid temperature changes can be stressful to aquatic ecosystems.

 With the temperature of the nearby buildings sometimes reaching a difference of over 50 F-change from the near-surface air temperature, precipitation warms rapidly, and run-off into nearby streams, lakes and rivers (or other bodies of water) to provide excessive thermal pollution.
 The increase in thermal pollution has the potential to increase water temperature by 20 to 30 F-change.
 This increase causes the fish species inhabiting the body of water to undergo thermal stress and shock due to the rapid change in temperature of their habitat.

 Permeable pavements may reduce these effects by percolating water through the pavement into subsurface storage areas where it can be dissipated through absorption and evaporation.

+UHIs can both worsen and be worsened by droughts.